a94park/python_sent_transformer/README.md

    }
    ]
    }

-   (ChatGPT can create this file for you, given the structure and the document you want to create questions from)
+   (ChatGPT can create this file for you, given the structure and the document you want to create questions from.
+The more patterns you provide, the more accurate the bot becomes.)

 5. Adjust line 8 to the correct json file name.
-6. client, npm install, run front, run back
+6. client, npm install, run React, run flask

 # Stretch